ralhei/pyRserve/doc/html/_sources/installation.txt

   make
   make install

-For Windows it might be just enough to install a prepuilt R package.
+For Windows it might be just enough to install a prebuilt R package.
 The same might be true for some Linux distributions, just make sure to install a version which also contains all headers necessary for compiling Rserve in the next step.